TabbyML/tabby/website/blog/2024-07-09-enhanced-tabby-deployment-on-modal/index.md

     return asgi_proxy("http://localhost:8000")
 ```

-For the most up-to-date version of `app.py`, please visit the [Tabby GitHub repository: Modal app.py](https://github.com/TabbyML/tabby/blob/main/website/docs/quick-start/installation/modal/app.py).
+For the latest version of `app.py`, refer to the [Tabby GitHub repository](https://github.com/TabbyML/tabby/blob/main/website/docs/quick-start/installation/modal/app.py).

 ## Conclusion

-These enhancements to our deployment strategy on Modal not only improve the operational aspects of running Tabby but also significantly enhance the user experience by providing faster startup times and data persistence.
-By integrating model caching and persistent volumes, we ensure that Tabby remains a robust and efficient solution in the dynamic landscape of serverless computing.
+These strategic enhancements on Modal not only optimize operational aspects but also significantly boost user experience by providing quicker startup times and reliable data persistence.
+By integrating model caching and persistent volumes, Tabby remains a sturdy and efficient tool in the ever-evolving serverless landscape.

-For those looking to implement similar strategies, we encourage exploring the detailed configurations and benefits discussed in our [full tutorial](https://github.com/TabbyML/tabby/blob/main/website/docs/quick-start/installation/modal/index.md), which provides a step-by-step guide on setting up your Tabby instance with these advanced features.
+For a deeper dive into these strategies, we recommend our [detailed tutorial](https://github.com/TabbyML/tabby/blob/main/website/docs/quick-start/installation/modal/index.md), which outlines a comprehensive guide to setting up your Tabby instance with these advanced features.

-We hope this post provides valuable insights into our deployment improvements and inspires you to optimize your applications similarly.
-Stay tuned for more updates and happy coding with Tabby!
+We hope this update inspires you to enhance your deployments similarly.
+Stay tuned for more updates, and happy coding with Tabby!